agakadela/agakadela/README.md

 [<img src="https://user-images.githubusercontent.com/14938482/173395971-707d0d64-ca9d-4c34-9f08-df2a80c229fd.png" width="150" />](https://agakadela.com)

-The most expensive software mistakes don't throw errors.
-You notice them when the revenue, data, or user trust is already wrong.

-I spent 1.5 years working on checkout systems for one of Europe's largest e-commerce platforms: 1M+ users, thousands of daily transactions, and code paths where a small bug could stop money from moving.

-That shaped how I work now.

 I build and harden production AI software that needs to handle real users, payments, private data, and production traffic.

 Most of my work sits around: